The Paid Leave Podcast

 Nancy Barrow:

-Yeah that.
-So for before you get to that point for the egg retrieval, they put you out for that.
-Yeah, you're not you know, you don't remember anything.
-But the embryo transfer, you get to see and they turn the screen towards you to watch the catheter go in.
-And yeah, it's really magical.
-It's cool!
+Yeah, the so for, before you get to that point for the egg retrieval, they put you out for that, yeah, you don't remember anything but the embryo transfer, you get to see they turn the screen towards you to watch the catheter go in.
+And, yeah, it's really magical.
+It was cool.

 Nancy Barrow: